Azpect3120/AuthenticationServer/README.md

   # This url can found in the dashboard of most PSQL hosts or can be constructed using the required pieces
   db_url=your-connection-url-here

-  # For more information visit this [link](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server)
+  # For more information visit this link: https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server
   smtp_email=your-email-here
   smtp_password=your-email-app-password-here
 ```